 diverse body of work from Sophocles to Pinter, from Shakespeare to Beckett.

-and high schools who participate in the Student
+and high schools who participate in the Student Theatre Series, Educators’

-for Young Audiences program; Long Wharf’s collaboration with the New
+Laboratory, and in-school residencies; Long Wharf’s collaboration with the New

-Public Library; and New Haven’s Tower One/Tower East where the Elder Play
+Haven Free Public Library; and New Haven’s Tower One/Tower East where the Elder

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.